balazsdukai/synthesis-project/index.md

 spatial levels.
 First, movement at building level is analysed.
 Subsequently, indoor movement at building-part level is studied, by constructing a network graph of the underlying building floorplan.
 The structure of this paper is as follows.
-Section <em>Case description</em>, describes the case study of TU Delft, the tracking technique and the acquired data that is used in the study.
-In section <em>Methodology</em> we present our methodology.
-Section <em>Results</em> discusses the obtained results.
+Section *Case description*, describes the case study of TU Delft, the tracking technique and the acquired data that is used in the study.
+In section *Methodology* we present our methodology.
+Section *Results* discusses the obtained results.
-Finally, in section <em>Conclusion and Recommendations</em>, we present our concluding remarks and recommendations.</p>
+Finally, in section *Conclusion and Recommendations*, we present our concluding remarks and recommendations.

-<h2 id="case-description">Case description</h2>
+## Case description

-<p>The project’s main area of interest is the campus of Delft University of
-Technology (TU Delft), used by more than 30.000 students and staff members.
+The project’s main area of interest is the campus of Delft University of Technology (TU Delft), used by more than 30.000 students and staff members.
 The eduroam network of the TU Delft campus consists of 1730 access points, distributed over more than 30 buildings, covering all